-Today runner friends John Selbo and Ann Heaslett were my crew members.
+Today runner friends John Selbo and Ann Heaslett were my crew members as I made my way to the Brooklyn Wildlife segment.
 We had a great day!
-Most of the day was spent on the trails, which is always a good thing.
-I had John or Ann with me on almost every segment.
+That was because most of the day was spent on the trails, which is always a good thing.
+And I had John or Ann with me on almost every segment.

-Valley View started in between two enormous homes; it was quite easy to miss the trail if you weren’t looking closely.
-It ran up into some prairie, then wound down among more homes.
-Parts were overgrown, and being early morning and dewy, I got pretty wet from the waist down.
+So, Valley View started in between two enormous homes.
+It was quite easy to miss the trail if you weren’t looking closely.
+Plus, who’s expecting a trail to run in between homes?!
+Anyway, the path ran up into some prairie, then wound down among more homes.
+Some parts were overgrown.
+And since it was early morning and the vegetation was dewy, I got pretty wet from the waist down.

-The Madison segment took us around University Ridge Golf Course; signage was a tad confusing at some points.
-Luckily John was with me, as it’s easier to find blazes with two people looking.
+The Madison segment took us around University Ridge Golf Course.
+The signage was a tad confusing at some points.
+Luckily, John was with me, as it’s easier to find blazes with two people looking.

-I’d been on portions of the Verona segment before, and that was well-maintained and scenic.
+I’d been on portions of the Verona segment before, and it was well-maintained and scenic.
 I even got to use a bathroom, a rarity while on the trail.

 The Brooklyn Wildlife segment had some overgrown spots, but was mostly a beautiful combination of woods and prairie.
 John kept reminding me to stop and enjoy the views, which were pretty spectacular all day.
 We really do live in a gorgeous state.

-Oh, can’t forget to mention that one segment had a sign saying the Eastern Terminus was 376 miles away.
-I hiked/ran miles past that, so I’m guessing I have only about 360 miles to go.
+Oh, can’t forget to mention that one segment had a sign saying the Eastern Terminus was 376 miles (605 km) away.
+I hiked/ran miles past that, so I’m guessing I have only about 360 miles (579 km) to go.
 WOO HOO.

 One more thing.
 While on a connecting road segment, we passed old IAT signs for the Exeter segment.
 I don’t have that one on my maps, and have never heard of it.
 I’m guessing it was a segment that ran on private land in the past, and the current landowner doesn’t want hikers on his/her property.